hbod8/angular-resume/README.md

-# HarryTechnology
+# Angular Resume

-This project shpuld create a docker image of a simple single page application in nginx.
-It is designed to act as a resume for Harry Saliba.
+This project is designed to create a very simple SPA that acts as a resume for the user.
+This project should create a docker image of a spa application on nginx.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.3.